hoekit/hoekit.github.io/_posts/2014-11-28-Read-Environment-Values.md

 ---
 layout: post
-title: Create a standard method to make the JS client apps environment-aware
+title: A simple method to make the JS client apps deployment environment-aware
 ---

 When writing client apps, we usually need to connect to the data server.
 However, this connection is typically different for production and test environments.
 This post describes a simple way I've come up with to solve this little problem.

-Comments are welcomed.

 The client scripts are expecting to read in the environment somehow.
 A JS file reads it in as some variable say: